AmadeusITGroup/otter/CONTRIBUTING.md

 - NodeJS version
 - a fix suggestion, if possible

 If you already have a fix for the problem don't hesitate to [open a pull request](#creating-a-pull-request).
-Each pull request should be assign to an issue, so please create the issue and link it to the PR.
+Each pull request should be assigned to an issue, so please create the issue and link it to the PR.

 ## Creating a pull request